Godzilla Minus One

 Godzilla Minus One (ゴジラ, Gojira Mainasu Wan) is a 2023 Japanese epic (Note: Attributed to multiple references:) kaiju film written, directed, and with visual effects by Takashi Yamazaki.
-It is the 37th film in the Godzilla franchise, the 33rd film produced by Toho, and the fifth installment in the franchise's Reiwa era.
+It is the 37th film in the Godzilla franchise, the 33rd film thereof produced by Toho, and the fifth installment in the Reiwa era.
 (Note: Japan's Reiwa era began on May 1, 2019, however, Toho considers Shin Godzilla (2016) and the Polygon Pictures anime trilogy – Godzilla: Planet of the Monsters (2017), Godzilla: City on the Edge of Battle, and Godzilla: The Planet Eater (both 2018) – as part of the Reiwa era.)
-Set in postwar Japan, the film stars Ryunosuke Kamiki as a former kamikaze pilot suffering from post-traumatic stress disorder after encountering a giant monster known as "Godzilla".
+Set in postwar Japan, the film stars Ryunosuke Kamiki as a former kamikaze pilot suffering from post-traumatic stress disorder after encountering the giant monster Godzilla.
 The supporting cast includes Minami Hamabe, Yuki Yamada, Munetaka Aoki, Hidetaka Yoshioka, Sakura Ando, and Kuranosuke Sasaki.

 Following Shin Godzilla (2016), Toho was unable to produce another live-action Godzilla film until 2020, owing to a contract with Legendary Entertainment.
-Producer Minami Ichikawa appointed Yamazaki to create the movie upon the completion of The Great War of Archimedes (2019).
-Principal photography was postponed due to the COVID-19 pandemic, leaving Yamazaki three years to work on the script, taking inspiration from previous Godzilla movies and the works of Hayao Miyazaki and Steven Spielberg.
+Executive producer Minami Ichikawa appointed Yamazaki to create the movie upon the completion of The Great War of Archimedes (2019).
+Development began in March 2019, when Yamazaki devised the film's plot.
+Principal photography was postponed due to the COVID-19 pandemic, leaving Yamazaki three years to work on the script.
+He took inspiration from previous Godzilla movies and the works of Hayao Miyazaki and Steven Spielberg.
 In February 2022, Robot Communications publicized that Yamazaki would soon direct an untitled kaiju movie.
 Filming occurred in Chūbu and Kantō from March to June 2022 on a reputed budget.
 Shirogumi's Chōfu studio spent eight months creating the visual effects.
 The film was revealed to be an installment in the Godzilla series in November 2022, and its title was announced in July 2023.

 Godzilla Minus One premiered at the Shinjuku Toho Building on October 18, 2023, and was released in Japan on November 3, to celebrate the franchise's 70th anniversary.
 (Note: The franchise's 70th anniversary falls on November 3, 2024.
 However, Godzilla Minus One was released one year prior due to Toho's contract with Legendary Entertainment that forbids them from releasing their Godzilla films in the same year as Legendary's MonsterVerse films.
 Legendary's Godzilla x Kong: The New Empire was released on March 29, 2024.)
 Toho International later released the film in North America on December 1.
-Many Western critics praised it as one of the best films of 2023 and among the greatest in the Godzilla franchise.
+Despite its mixed reception from Japanese critics, the film earned widespread critical acclaim internationally.
+Many Western critics praised it as one of the best films of 2023 and among the best in the Godzilla franchise.
 The film grossed worldwide, becoming the third-highest-grossing Japanese film of 2023 and surpassing Shin Godzilla as the most successful Japanese Godzilla film.
 It also attained numerous accolades, including a leading 12 nominations at the 47th Japan Academy Film Prize (winning eight) and winning Best Visual Effects at the 96th Academy Awards.
-A sequel, Godzilla Minus Zero, is set to be released in 2026.
+A sequel, Godzilla Minus Zero, is set for release in November 2026.